QinshuXiao/Leetcode/README.md

 # Leetcode
 ## Some nonsense
-Well, It's May 2018, I graduated last week, but I'm still seeking a job.
-I'm jobless right now .....
+~~Well, It's May 2018, I graduated last week, but I'm still seeking a job.
+I'm jobless right now .....~~

-I hope I can record this journey.
+WOW, time is flying!
+It's May 2019, I have worked as a software engineer for Gemalto for around 1 year.
+Most of my work is to implement UI components for desktop App in Windows using WPF.
+I don't have lots of chances to touch data structure and algorithm ....
+I come back because I find out I have to keep familiar with data structures and algorithms and make sure I still have ability to solve algorithm problem quickly, because I never know when the next interview is coming...
+I don't want to waste any opportunities.
+All I can do is to make sure I am fully prepared when the chance is around the corner.

 **Trust The Process**

 ## Top interview problem